A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Introduction

 With the help of a logarithmic barrier augmented Lagrangian function, \cite{DLS17} proposed a bi-parametric primal-dual nonlinear system which corresponds to a KKT point and an infeasible stationary point of the original problem, respectively, as one of two parameters is zero.
 The method in \cite{DLS17} always generated interior-point iterates without any truncation of the step.
-Based on the equivalence of a positive relaxation problem to the logarithmic-barrier subproblem, Liu and Dai \cite{LiuDai18} presented a globally convergent primal-dual interior-point relaxation method for nonlinear programs, which did not require any primal or dual iterate to be an interior point.
-However, the preliminary numerical results reported in \cite{LiuDai18} seem to be out of the initial expectation and does not show the superiority of the algorithm in comparing to IPOPT, a well known and very popular interior-point solver for nonlinear programming in recent almost two decades (see \cite{WacBie06}).
+Based on the equivalence of a positive relaxation problem to the logarithmic-barrier subproblem, \cite{LiuDai18} presented a globally convergent primal-dual interior-point relaxation method for nonlinear programs, which did not require any primal or dual iterate to be an interior point.
+The method has similarity to the warmstarting interior-point methods \cite{BS0,EngAnV09} and is different from most of the globally convergent interior-point methods in the literature.
+Without assuming any regularity condition, the method either terminates at an approximate KKT point of the original problem, an approximate infeasible stationary point, or an approximate singular stationary point of the original problem.
+The preliminary numerical results show that the algorithm is not only efficient for well-posed feasible problems, but also is applicable for some feasible problems without LICQ or MFCQ and some infeasible problems.

-In the interior point methods for nonlinear programming, how to select a suitable initial value of the barrier parameter is one of the important topics which worths to be concerned but has been overlooking so far in the literature.
-Since the update for the barrier parameter is required to be monotonically nonincreasing and going to zero, the unappropriate initial selection of the barrier parameter can bring up difficulties for the efficient solution of the logarithmic-barrier subproblems, and finally affect the efficiency of the interior point methods for the original problem.
-Although this is not an issue in the interior point methods for linear programming, the update of the barrier parameter is not autonomous and it has been shown that some correction technique is essential for improving the performance of the interior point methods.